Siege of Philippsburg (1644): Prelude

-Sötern's capture and his subsequent imprisonment by Spanish troops in March 1635 was used as a pretext for France to declare war on Spain and actively enter the war on the Swedish side.
-It was crucial for France to gain access over the Rhine so that its troops were able to operate and to be supplied within the Empire.
+Sötern's imprisonment by Spanish troops in March 1635 was used as a pretext for France to declare war on Spain and actively enter the war on the Swedish side.
+France needed to gain access over the Rhine so that its troops were able to operate and to be supplied within the Empire.
 However, they lost their bridgehead at Ehrenbreitstein in 1637, leaving the Middle Rhine in Imperial control.
-Only Bernard of Saxe-Weimar's successes in 1638 obtained France the principal fortress Breisach at the Upper Rhine.
+Only Bernard of Saxe-Weimar's successes in 1638 obtained France the principal fortress of Breisach at the Upper Rhine.
 From there, French troops still needed to cross the Black Forest to threaten the Emperor and his Bavarian allies.

-France was unable to further advance until 1643 when an offensive led by Jean-Baptiste Budes, Comte de Guébriant conquered Rottweil after two sieges; Guébriant was mortally wounded in the second.
-His successor Josias Rantzau made the fatal decision to winter in the southern Black Forest.
-He was surprised by the Bavarians under Franz von Mercy at Tuttlingen in November 1643 who captured him and shattered his army.
+France was unable to further advance until 1643, when an offensive led by Jean-Baptiste Budes, Comte de Guébriant conquered Rottweil after two sieges; Guébriant was mortally wounded in the second.
+His successor Josias Rantzau was surprised by the Bavarians under Franz von Mercy in his winter quarters at Tuttlingen in November 1643.
+The Bavarians captured him and shattered his army.
 The next year, Mercy went into the offensive, retaking the previous French conquests Überlingen at Lake Constance in May and Freiburg im Breisgau in July.
 The French army, rebuilt by the Vicomte de Turenne, was first able to counter Mercy when reinforced by the Duc d'Enghien at the end of July 1644, few days after the fall of Freiburg.
 Both attacked Mercy's army in front of Freiburg on 3 August but were repulsed with heavy losses over three days.
 Mercy only withdrew when the French bypassed Freiburg from the north to threaten his supply lines on 9 August.